helios-earth/helios-sdk-python/docs/index.rst

 Helios-SDK-Python
 =================

-Asynchronous Python SDK for the Helios APIs.
+Python SDK for the Helios APIs.

 Helios® weather analytics from Harris Corporation provide fast and accurate local ground weather intelligence to assist organizations